 Vaccines We are committed to the long-term wellness of our pet patients.
 Below are the primary vaccines we recommend depending on the pet’s lifestyle.
 We will discuss these with you at your pet’s appointment to determine which of these are recommended.

-FeLV Vaccine – This vaccine is used to protect your pet from feline leukemia which is a cancerous disease caused by the feline leukemia virus.
+FeLV Vaccine – This vaccine is used to protect your pet from feline leukemia, a potentially fatal virus.
 We will want to run bloodwork the day of your appointment prior to the vaccine being administered to ensure your cat does not already have the virus.

 FVRCP Vaccine – This vaccine protects your cat against three potentially deadly airborne viruses: rhinotracheitis, calicivirus and panleukopenia

-Rabies Vaccine– A vaccine that is required by law due to the risk to people and the disease being very fatal.
+Rabies Vaccine– A vaccine that is highly recommended due to the risk to people and the disease being very fatal.

 Make sure to ask us about our Free Vaccines for Life program which is designed specifically for adult animals.After a one-time Enrollment fee, your pet’s vaccine costs will be free for the rest of their life.
 All you must do to keep the benefits going year after year is bring them in for their annual Preventative Care exam!
 Visit http://www.arizonapetvet.com/free_vaccines.php for more information on our program.